Bolton Dome

 Don’t Miss: Little Wolf (5.2), Country Doctor’s Ramble (5.3), Work Shoes (5.7), Crushdependence (5.8), Jagged Edge (5.9), Senderista (10a), Lichenology (10a), Turk Turk Mcgurk (10d), Joint Warfare (11a), Release the Hens (11c), The Awesomest (11d), Of Mice and Zen (12a), Before the Dawn (12a), Crimes of Omission (12b), Be Gay Do Crime (13a)

-Access Fund and CRAG-VT worked with leaders of the Nulhegan Band of the Coosuk Abenaki Nation to develop language that affords access to the greater Abenaki People (the Abenaki).
-The easement allows for certain recreational, cultural, and educational uses; the procurement of foods, materials, and medicines; and other traditional activities.
-Read more here.
+Working alongside the Access Fund and leaders of the Nulhegan Band of the Coosuk Abenaki Nation, CRAG-VT helped establish conservation easement language that recognizes and protects access for the greater Abenaki People.
+The easement supports cultural, educational, and traditional uses, including the gathering of foods, medicines, and natural materials.
+Read more.

 Historical Context: Historically known as Trailer Park Crag, Bolton Dome was the area’s most popular cliff in the 70s and 80s.
 However, it was closed to climbing in 1990 due to the private landowners’ concerns about public use of their property.
 This closure was a driving force in the formation of CRAG-VT, as it underscored the need to permanently protect climbing access.